rust-lang/book/src/ch10-01-syntax.md

 <span class="caption">Listing 10-7: The fields `x` and `y` must be the same
 type because both have the same generic data type `T`.</span>

+Listing 10-7: The fields `x` and `y` must be the same type because both have the same generic data type `T`.

 In this example, when we assign the integer value 5 to `x`, we let the compiler know that the generic type `T` will be an integer for this instance of `Point<T>`.
 Then when we specify 4.0 for `y`, which we’ve defined to have the same type as `x`, we’ll get a type mismatch error like this: